persadha/practicum100_portfolios/Business Analysis/README.md

 Our analysis started with the data preprocessing step that included replacing missing values, removing duplicates, and converting data types.
 We got the three tables `visit`, `orders`, `cost` resulting from data cleaning.

-The `visit` table contains logs of when users started logging in and when they ended the session, their user's id, and from which ad source they came to our site.
+The `visit` table contains user's id, logs of when users started logging in and whe they ended the session, and from which ad source they came to our site.

 ```python
 visit.sample(5)